Links to other sites concerned with Aboriginal deaths in police or prison custody.

 On January 27, Mr. Ward, a respected Aboriginal elder from Warburton, was being transported 380km in the back of a van in 42 degree heat with no working air-conditioning.

-Mr Ward was only given a 600ml bottle of water and a pie for the journey – a journey in which the Global Solutions Ltd (GSL) officers responsible for transporting Mr Ward from Laverton to Kalgoorlie did not pause for a rest stop… until they heard a ‘thump’.
+Mr Ward was only given a 600ml bottle of water and a pie for the journey – a journey in 42C heat in which the Global Solutions Ltd (GSL) officers responsible for transporting Mr Ward from Laverton to Kalgoorlie did not pause for a rest stop… until they heard a ‘thump’.

 This ‘thump’ was Mr Ward collapsing in the back of the van as it neared Kalgoorlie.
 He died soon afterwards at the Kalgoorlie Regional Hospital.